bxparks/AceTMI/README.md

     * Implements the TM1637 protocol using `digitalWrite()`.
 * `SimpleTmiFastInterface`
     * Implements the TM1637 protocol using `digitalWriteFast()`.
-    * Consumes 4X less flash memory than `SimpleTmiInterface` (182 bytes versus 744 bytes).
+    * 4X less flash memory than `SimpleTmiInterface` (182 bytes versus 820 bytes).
-    * Over 9X faster than `SimpleTmiInterface` (386 kbps versus 41 kbps).
+    * 9X faster than `SimpleTmiInterface` (363 kbps versus 42 kbps).
+* `SimpleTmi1638Interface`
+    * Implements the TM1638 protocol using `digitalWrite()`.
+* `SimpleTmi1638FastInterface`
+    * Implements the TM1638 protocol using `digitalWriteFast()`.
+    * 5X less flash memory than `SimpleTmi1638Interface` (102 bytes
+      versus 584 bytes).
+    * 10X faster than `SimpleTmi1638Interface` (405 kbps versus 42 kbps).

-The "TMI" acronym was invented by this library to name the protocol used by the TM1637 chip.
-It stands for "Titan Micro Interface", named after Titan Micro Electronics which manufactures the TM1637 chip.
-The TM1637 protocol is electrically very similar to I2C, but different enough that we cannot use the `<Wire.h>` I2C library.
+The "TMI" acronym was invented by this library to name the protocol used by the TM1637 or the TM1638 chip.
+It stands for "Titan Micro Interface", named after Titan Micro Electronics which manufactures these chips.
+The TM1637 protocol is electrically similar to I2C, but different enough that we cannot use the `<Wire.h>` I2C library.
+The TM1638 protocol is electrically similar to SPI but different enough that we cannot use the `<SPI.h>` library.

-The protocol implemented by this library works only for the TM1637 chip as far as I know.
-Most people will want to use the `Tm1637Module` class in the [AceSegment](https://github.com/bxparks/AceSegment) library instead of using this lower-level library.
+The protocol implemented by this library works only for the TM1637 or the TM1638 chips as far as I know.
+Most people will want to use the `Tm1637Module` or the `Tm1638Module` class in the [AceSegment](https://github.com/bxparks/AceSegment) library instead of using this low-level library.

 The library uses C++ templates to achieve minimal runtime overhead.
 In more technical terms, the library provides compile-time polymorphism instead of